 Morphine also has many different illicit names which may include:

 - Mr. blue.

 When used as prescribed, morphine can be helpful in relieving moderate to severe pain.
 However, even when used as recommended, over a long period of time it can still cause individuals to develop a dependency on the drug.

-Once a tolerance begins to build within the body, a physical dependence on the drug is established.
+Once a tolerance begins to build within the body, physical dependence on the drug is established.
 This physical dependence means that someone will not be able to function as they normally would without their regular dose of morphine in their system.
 As the tolerance to morphine builds, it takes greater amounts of the drug to achieve the same effects the smaller amount once had.

 Morphine addiction is similar to heroin addiction because their action mechanisms in the brain are very similar.
 Both addictions are considered to be some of the toughest to overcome, due to the powerful nature of these drugs.
-Suddenly stopping morphine intake can result in serious, and sometime life-threatening, withdrawal symptoms.
+Suddenly stopping morphine intake can result in serious, and sometimes life-threatening, withdrawal symptoms.

-This is why detox and treatment for morphine addiction is best completed at an inpatient treatment facility.
+This is why detox and treatment for morphine addiction are best completed at an inpatient treatment facility.
 Medically-managed morphine detox is one of the better ways of ridding the body of the substance for the long-term.

 Signs And Symptoms Of Morphine Abuse